Colorado River

 La Sal Mountain Loop on the Colorado River

-Approximately 27% of the water used in Utah comes from the Colorado River and 60% of Utahans benefit from the river.
-The collection of agreements, federal laws, and court decisions that define how the river is managed is commonly referred to as “The Law of the River.”
-Each of the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) has an appropriation of water for use by law.
-States can develop their respective allocations whenever the water is needed.
+Approximately one-third of Utahns rely on the Colorado River for drinking water and many more benefit directly from the river.
+The collection of compacts, agreements, federal laws and court decisions that define how the river is managed is commonly referred to as “The Law of the River.”
+Each of the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) is allocated the right to beneficially use a portion of the river’s water.
+Each basin state must supply tribal water rights within the state from its allocation.

-Utah’s compact allocation is 23% of the water appropriated to the Upper Basin states.
+Utah’s compact allocation is 23% of the available water supply apportioned to the Upper Basin.
 Utah is committed to living within its allocation.
 We acknowledge the hydrology has changed and are carefully analyzing how drought and a changing climate may impact Utah and its water projects into the future.
-The state is currently using about 1 million acre-feet.

-Like other states with available Colorado River water, Utah has plans to develop more of its appropriation.
-Utah’s population is projected to double by 2065, placing an increased demand on water supplies.
-And the Colorado River is Utah’s most reliable water source.
+Like other states with available Colorado River water, Utah may develop its remaining apportionment.
+Utah’s population is projected to double by 2065, placing an increased demand on water supplies, and the Colorado River is a critical water source for Utah.

-Colorado River Compact 1922: Negotiated by the seven basin states and the federal government, it defines the relationship between the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) and protects each state’s right to develop its allocation on its own timeframe.
-Each basin has the right to develop and use 7.5 million acre-feet of river water annually.
+1922 Colorado River Compact: Entered into by the seven basin states, it defines the relationship between the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) and protects each state’s right to develop its allocation.
+Each basin was allocated the right to beneficially use 7.5 million acre-feet of river water annually.

-Upper Colorado River Basin Compact 1948: Created the Upper Colorado River Commission and apportioned the Upper Basin’s 7.5 million acre-feet among Colorado (51.75%), New Mexico (11.25%), Utah (23%) and Wyoming (14%).
-The portion of Arizona that lies within the Upper Colorado River Basin was also apportioned 50,000 acre-feet annually.
+1948 Upper Colorado River Basin Compact: Created the Upper Colorado River Commission and apportioned the Upper Basin’s available water supply among the Upper Basin states: Colorado (51.75%), New Mexico (11.25%), Utah (23%) and Wyoming (14%).
+The portion of Arizona that lies within the Upper Colorado River Basin was also apportioned the right to use 50,000 acre-feet annually.

 1. Companion Agreement